dldc-packages/democrat/README.md

 ## Project Status

-This project is still quite experimental and should not be considered stable !
+While this project is probably not 100% stable it has a decent amount of tests and is used in a few projects without any issue.

 ## Install